rkutsel/terraform/README.md

 >__There's many different ways to authenticate to provision services using [AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).
->The following examples use credentials file to achive that.__
+>The following examples use credentials file to achieve that.__

 Inter-region Transit Gateway peering